r3nt0n/bopscrk/README.md

   + Make the installation process easier enabling `pip install` method
   + Starting to implement better memory management (cached wordlists writing and reading i/o files), not working yet
   + Updating and fixing minor bugs related to dependencies
-  + **REMOVED FEATURE**: 'exclude from other wordlists', doesn't seem useful, there is other tools to do this specific work
+  + **REMOVED FEATURE**: 'exclude from other wordlists', doesn't seem useful, there are other tools to do this specific work

 + `2.3.1 version notes`
   + Fixing namespace bug (related to aux.py module, renamed to auxiliars.py) when running on windows systems